oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

    ![Add columns page](images/add-columns-page.png "Add columns page")

-9. Verify that `COUNTRY_ID` from the `LOCATIONS` table is added to your sensitive data model.
+9. Verify that `COUNTRY_ABBREV` from the `LOCATIONS` table is added to your sensitive data model.

 You may now **proceed to the next lab**.